telicent-oss/telicent-instance/README.md

 _Telicent Instance_ is aimed at those using [Semantic Web standards](https://en.wikipedia.org/wiki/Semantic_Web).

 ## Prerequisites
 - TripleStore database: This is a type of database for storing and retrieving RDF data.
-You'll need access to one to use Telicent-instance.
-For instance [Apache Jena](https://jena.apache.org/tutorials/rdf_api.html)
+You'll need access to one to use Telicent-instance, e.g. [Apache Jena](https://jena.apache.org/tutorials/rdf_api.html)

 ## Installation
 ### Get up and running